nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 **Garai Pattern:** Attack x1, TripleCut, Attack x2, Attack x3, WillBreaker

-- Sprigg - 2
+- Sprigg - 2 / 2 (Stop if Interrupted)
   - If Sprigg Hits
-    - Sprigg - 2 / 1 (Stop if Interrupted) - Doppelganger WightKnight
+    - Sprigg - 1 - Doppelganger WightKnight
-  - If Sprigg Misses
+  - If Sprigg Misses one of the 2's
     - Sprigg - 2 / 2 - then Proceed to Sprigg got interrupted getting to Level 5 strats
 - Sprigg got to Level 5 w/o interruptions
   - Sprigg - Doppelganger WightKnight
   - Harle - Get to Level 4 - Diminish (You can do this first then DoppelGanger if you're scared of Missing)
-  - WightKnight (Only if Garai doesn't Attack) - 1 / 3
+  - WightKnight (Only if Garai doesn't Attack) - 3 / 1 (Stop if Attacked)
   - Lynx - 1 (1 / 3 if WightKnight Attacked Prior)- Strengthen WightKnight
-  - Harle (Only if WightKnight is at 6 Stamina) - Defend
+  - Harle (Only if WightKnight is at 5 Stamina) - Defend
   - WightKnight - 3 / 3
   - Lynx - 3 - Defend
   - Harle - Defend
   - WightKnight - 3 / 3
-  - Lynx - 2 / 3 - GlideHook (or Revive WK)
+  - Lynx - 2 / 3 - GlideHook (or Revive WightKnight)
   - WightKnight - 2 / 3
 - Sprigg got interrupted getting to Level 5
   - Harle - Get to Level 4 - Diminish